kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

   <img src="images/template-stack.png" alt="A Template Stack is an infrastructure stack project that is designed to be replicated consistently"/>
   <figcaption>A Template Stack is an infrastructure stack project that is designed to be replicated consistently.</figcaption>
 </figure>

+## Also known as

+- Cookie Cutter Stack
+- Reusable Stack

 ## Motivation